BurntSushi/blog/content/post/rust-error-handling.md

 ## The Basics

 I like to think of error handling as using *case analysis* to determine whether a computation was successful or not.
-As we will see, the key to ergnomic error handling is reducing the amount of explicit case analysis the programmer has to do while keeping code composable.
+As we will see, the key to ergonomic error handling is reducing the amount of explicit case analysis the programmer has to do while keeping code composable.